Written byRivers Wong

 How to protect my Mac from viruses?

-After knowing some common viruses that may infect your Mac, you must be even more curious about how do I protect my Mac from viruses.
+After knowing some common viruses that may infect your Mac, you must be even more curious about how to protect your Mac from viruses.
 Here, we provide you with a few ways to secure your Mac.

 Update your Mac to the latest version